-The panel has decided to proceed in the absence of Mr Round.
-In reaching this decision, the panel has considered the submissions of Ms Chapman, and the advice of the legal assessor.
-It has had particular regard to any relevant case law and to the overall interests of justice and fairness to all parties.
+The panel decided to proceed in the absence of Mr Round.
+In reaching this decision, the panel considered the submissions of Ms Khan.
+It had particular regard to relevant case law and to the overall interests of justice and fairness to all parties.
 It noted that:

-- Mr Round has informed the NMC by telephone that he will not be attending today's hearing; - No application for an adjournment has been made by Mr Round; - There is no reason to suppose that adjourning the hearing would secure his attendance at some future date; and - There is a strong public interest in the expeditious review of the case.
+- Mr Round has informed the NMC by email that he will not be attending today's hearing; - No application for an adjournment has been made by Mr Round; - There is no reason to suppose that adjourning the hearing would secure his attendance at some future date; and - There is a strong public interest in the expeditious review of the case.

-In these circumstances, the panel has decided that it is fair and in the public interest to proceed in the absence of Mr Round.
+In these circumstances, the panel decided that it is fair to proceed in the absence of Mr Round.